jsdelivrbot/FinalYearProjectCode-DT228-4/README.md

 }
 ```

-Once this has been done run the following commands.
+Once this has been done run the projects can be build, each proejct has another README with information on how to run and build.